opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 ### Offline editing configuration

-If *only synchronize features in area of interest* is checked, only features which are within the extent of the map canvas as packaging time will be copied to the offline editing working copy.
+If *"Only synchronize features in area of interest"* is selected, only features that are within the established extent area or the current map canvas (if not set) at packaging time will be copied to the offline editing working copy.

+!!! note
+    This is available only for the "Cable Export" option.

 ## Package for QField